w3c/wai-intro-wcag/content/new-in-22.md

 ### [draft idea] 2.4.13 Focus Appearance (AAA)

 Briefly:
-* The focus indicator contrasts 3:1 with the component’s unfocused state and with its surroundings
+* The focus indicator contrasts 3:1 with the component’s unfocused state and with its surroundings.
-* Why: People with low contrast sensitivity cannot see small contrast differences
+* Why: People with low contrast sensitivity cannot see small contrast differences.

-<p class="persona"><a href="https://www.w3.org/WAI/people-use-web/user-stories/#reporter">Reporter</a> with repetitive stress injury who doesn't use a mouse:<br>
+<p class="persona">For example, a <a href="https://www.w3.org/WAI/people-use-web/user-stories/#reporter">reporter</a> with repetitive stress injury who doesn't use a mouse:<br>
   and <a href="https://www.w3.org/WAI/people-use-web/user-stories/#retiree">Retiree</a> with low contrast sensitivity:</p>
 <div class="quotes">
   <ul>